Raptor performs first drop of small

-drops a small diameter bomb from its weapons bay during a test mission
+drops an SDB I from its weapons bay during a test mission

 Sept.
 5 [2007].
 The test marks the first airborne separation of a small